Travel Insurance for Everest High Pass Trek

 Upper Body:

-- Sunhat and a warm woolen hat
+- Sunhat and a warm woollen hat

 - Headlight with extra batteries as a backup.